Apple

 Imagine what you could do here.
 At Apple, new ideas have a way of becoming extraordinary products, services, and customer experiences very quickly.
 Bring passion and dedication to your job and there’s no telling what you could accomplish.
 Dynamic, smart people and inspiring, innovative technologies are the norm here.
 The people who work here have reinvented entire industries with all Apple Hardware products.
 The same passion for innovation that goes into our products also applies to our practices strengthening our commitment to leave the world better than we found it.

-There are multiple positions which you can apply for.
+There are multiple positions which you can apply for:

-- GPU Functional Modelling Intern (St Albans) – As an intern in this team, you will have an impact in modelling and verifying Apple’s GPU micro-architecture.
-Building experience interpreting hardware functional specifications together with architects, micro-architects, and designers, you will have the opportunity to learn and be able to build bit-accurate C/C++ models of the GPU and contribute directly to the improvement of the functional modelling infrastructure.
+• GPU Architecture Validation Intern (St Albans) – As an intern in this team, you will have an impact in modelling and verifying Apple’s GPU micro-architecture.
+Building experience interpreting hardware functional specifications together with architects, micro-architects, and designers, you will be able to build bit-accurate C/C++ models of the GPU and design workloads to verify new GPU features through models.
 You will be the first to run the entire software stack on your models and see exciting new, differentiating, GPU feature sets that will provide surprise and delight to millions of Apple customers later.
-You will work closely with our verification and software teams to identify bugs in the model and hardware, collaborate to verify architectural solutions, and regularly communicate results and recommendations to the wider team.
+You will work closely with our verification and software teams to identify bugs in the workloads, model and hardware, collaborate to verify architectural solutions, and regularly communicate results and recommendations to the wider team.

-- GPU Platform Architecture Intern (St Albans)– As an intern in the GPU Platform Architecture group, you will join a team that is defining and optimising Apple’s GPU architecture.
+• GPU Platform Architecture Intern (St Albans) – As an intern in the GPU Platform Architecture group, you will join a team that is defining and optimising Apple’s GPU architecture.
 With others, you will seek out areas for improvement while collecting data and measurements that either confirm the idea or rule it out.
 You will collaborate with experienced architects and micro-architecture to assess the feasibility of ideas, refine ideas, and seed new ones.